Hirta: Evacuation and subsequent years

-The evacuation was completed on 29 August 1930, using the HMS Harebell which took them to Lochaline, in the Morvern peninsula.
+The evacuation was completed on 29 August 1930, using HMS Harebell which took them to Lochaline, in the Morvern peninsula.
 One report provided this summary:

 The morning of the evacuation promised a perfect day.
 The sun rose out of a calm and sparkling sea and warmed the impassive cliffs of Oiseval.
 The sky was hopelessly blue and the sight of Hirta, green and pleasant as the island of so many careless dreams, made parting all the more difficult.
 Observing tradition the islanders left an open Bible and a small pile of oats in each house, locked all the doors and at 7 am boarded the Harebell.
 Although exhausted by the strain and hard work of the last few days, they were reported to have stayed cheerful throughout the operation.
 But as the long antler of Dun fell back onto the horizon and the familiar outline of the island grew faint, the severing of an ancient tie became a reality and the St Kildans gave way to tears.

 A film made by a private individual in summer 1930 includes some scenes of the "preparations and evacuation of the island".
-It is owned by the National Library of Scotland and available for viewing on their Web site.
+It is owned by the National Library of Scotland and available for viewing on their website.

 According to the National Records of Scotland, "officials found forestry work for the men, and most of them were settled at Lochaline near Oban, while other families went to live at Strome Ferry, Ross-shire, Culcabock near Inverness, and at Culross, Fife".

 As of 1930, St Kilda was owned by Sir Reginald MacLeod of MacLeod and sold to the Earl of Dumfries, later Marquess of Bute, in 1931.
 He bequeathed it National Trust for Scotland in 1957.
 St Kilda was designated as Scotland's first World Heritage Site in 1987.
 A few facilities for visitors are available on the island.
 The Ministry of Defence established a base on Hirta for tracking missiles fired from the station on South Uist.